5thsymphony/k3/README.md

 1. Head over to Cloudflare and create a API key by going [here](https://dash.cloudflare.com/profile/api-tokens).

-2. Under the `API Keys` section, create a global API Key.
+2. Under the `API Keys` section, create a limited API Key.

 3. Use the API Key in the configuration section below.